MoolahModding/site/docs/custom-audio/integrating-wwise-to-unreal.md

 Restart Unreal Editor.
 After the restart, Wwise audio folder will get populated with a bunch of subfolders.
 Head back into Project Settings > Wwise > User Settings, check if the "Auto Connect to WAAPI" got unticked.
 If it did, tick it again.
 Then tick "Enable Automatic Asset Synchronization".

 In your Wwise project, create a new event, check if it populates inside Unreal Editor.
 If it does, you've integrated it successfully.
+Don't forget to generate soundbanks in WAAPI/Wwise picker.

 ## Basic Project Flow
 ### First Steps